 The last surviving member of the Watt family, which had resided at the Hall since 1795, Miss Watt became sole heiress in 1878 at the age of 21, following the unexpected and tragic death of her parents Richard and Ada.
 Channelling their passion for the place, she set about developing the farm complex and preserving the estate from the rapid encroachment of the city of Liverpool and its factories – even managing to reroute plans for the Manchester Ship Canal.
 She died in 1921, but had made careful arrangements to ensure the preservation of the house and grounds beyond her years, entrusting it to the care of her butler Thomas Watmore for two decades, before it was eventually gifted to the National Trust.

 Perhaps in honour of Miss Watt’s remarkable efforts, this autumn Speke Hall presents a series of exhibitions dedicated to her fascinating life and work.
-Using her business letters and carefully preserved archive material, academics at Manchester Metropolitan University have created a glimpse into this bold and inspiring woman’s world, which can be experienced inside the Hall before stepping out into the surrounding grounds where a clever display examines the sizeable impact she left on the estate.
-Visit before 4 Nov and you’ll also catch a new projection in the beautifully furnished Blue Drawing Room, showing the changing tastes in interior design over the Victorian era.
+Using her business letters and carefully preserved archive material, academics at Manchester Metropolitan University have created a glimpse into this bold and inspiring woman’s world, which can be experienced outdoors in the Hall’s remarkable grounds where a clever display examines the sizeable impact she left on the estate.

 Miss Watts died just three years after the Representation of the People Act was passed in 1918, granting some women the right to vote for the first time in British history.
 Yet despite the inherently patriarchal society she lived in and the growing pressures of powerful industry, Miss Watts managed to protect Speke Hall and its legacy for generations to come – something we can all be thankful for.

 This event is free, but normal admission charges apply for the venue.